masonhaines/CS-381-mason-haines/as2/README.md

-# Ships And Planes README
+# Plane Takeoff!
+README

-This program is designed to create a simple window featuring 3D planes and boats in various locations axis.
+This program is designed to create a simple window featuring a 3D plane plane taking off.
+After taking off user can control the plane as it flies.

 # Instructions
 ## Please open your terminal and..